Murder of See Sheau Fang: Kher Tian Hock's confession

 After his arrest, Kher Tian Hock confessed to murdering See Sheau Fang on the night when she was last seen alive.

 Kher admitted that on the night of See's disappearance, he and See had gone to a friend's house to spend the night.
 Kher, who admitted to having sexual fantasies that involved violence, told the police that after they were together inside a room, he requested to have sex with See, but See declined.
 Angered that he was rejected by See, Kher forcibly had sex with her and strangled her to death.
-After, Kher did not immediately disposed of the body as he was fearful that he might be seen if he took the body out of the house.
+After, Kher did not immediately dispose the body as he was fearful that he might be seen if he took the body out of the house.

 Kher decided to bury See's body in concrete at the front yard outside his friend's house.
 He offered to help his friend to lay a new patch of concrete on the yard, and lied to his friend that See had left the morning after the couple had argued over a small misunderstanding.
 While his friend was not at the house, Kher paid someone to dig a hole with a backhoe and hide See's corpse inside the hole, and covered it in concrete.
 Kher's brother was informed about the murder thereafter.

 Prior to the murder, Kher was on the wanted list for a gang-rape incident.
 In 1999, Kher and three other men had gang-raped a 19-year-old girl and took nude pictures of her.
 Kher and his accomplices were arrested and later convicted of rape charges in 2003 and was scheduled to be sentenced on a later date.
 However, on the same date he was supposed to be sentenced, Kher, who was then out on bail, absconded and went into hiding in Selangor while the police put up a public warrant for his arrest; the police did not know of this until he was caught in 2004 for killing See.